Drain Clearing vs. Drain Cleaning

 DIY drain-clearing methods include using a plunger or a drain auger to remove the clog.
 You may also use a handheld drain snake to clear the blocked drain.
 Other DIY methods involve vinegar, baking soda, hot water, salt or liquid soap.

-To have your drain cleared professionally – by a qualified plumber – the usual method is with a plumbing snake.
-It has a rotating blade mounted on the end of a heavy-duty cable, with the other cable’s end connected to a motor that spins the blade.
+To have your drain cleared professionally – by a qualified plumber – the usual method is with a professional sewer rodding service.
+This method uses a rotating blade mounted on the end of a heavy-duty cable, with the other cable’s end connected to a motor that spins the blade.

 When inserted into the blocked drain, the spinning blade clears the blockages inside the pipe to restore its proper function.
 Once this is done, the drain-clearing process ends; drain clearing is all about restoring the water flow inside a drain.